nkhatami40/data_mid_bootcamp_project_classification/sql_questions_classification.md

     - What are the unique values in the column `credit_cards_held`?
     - What are the unique values in the column `household_size`?

-8. Arrange the data in a decreasing order by the `average_balance` of the house.
+8. Arrange the data in a decreasing order by the `average_balance` of the customer.
 Return only the `customer_number` of the top 10 customers with the highest `average_balances` in your data.
 9. What is the average balance of all the customers in your data?
-10. In this exercise we will use simple group by to check the properties of some of the categorical variables in our data.
+10. In this exercise we will use simple `group_by` to check the properties of some of the categorical variables in our data.
 Note wherever `average_balance` is asked, please take the average of the column `average_balance`: <!-- 🚨🚨🚨 @himanshu - can we rephrase this? -->

     - What is the average balance of the customers grouped by `Income Level`?
 The returned result should have only two columns, income level and `Average balance` of the customers.
 Use an alias to change the name of the second column.
     - What is the average balance of the customers grouped by `number_of_bank_accounts_open`?
 The returned result should have only two columns, `number_of_bank_accounts_open` and `Average balance` of the customers.
 Use an alias to change the name of the second column.